OK, you've installed a copy of Alaveteli, and can see the site in a browser. What next?

 - Start thinking about customising Alaveteli

-Create a superuser admin account
+Create an admin account

 Alaveteli ships with sample data that includes a dummy admin user called “Joe Admin”.
 If the sample data has been loaded into the database (this will depend on how you installed), you must revoke Joe’s administrator status too, because you will be using your own admin account instead.

 - Check your email and confirm your account.

 bin/rails consolein the root of your Alaveteli installation (or if using Docker, type

 docker exec -it app bin/rails console).

 User.find_by(email: 'email@example.com').add_role(:admin), replacing the email with the email you used during sign up.